AdobeDocs/experience-platform.en/help/identity-service/identity-settings/overview.md

 **Limits**

-* Namespace lim
+Namespace limits define the maximum number of identities that can exist in a graph from a given namespace.
+For example, a given graph can only store one identity with a CRM ID namespace.

+* As long as the graph is within the guardrails, the graph can add as many namespaces as needed.
+  * ECIDs do not have a limit, so the number of ECIDs can continue to grow as long as you are within the guardrails.

 **Identity optimization algorithm**

-The identity optimization algorithm is a rule that ensures that the limits are honored.
-The algorithm honors the most recent links and remove the oldest to make sure that a given identity graph stays within the limits that a user has defined.
+* The identity optimization algorithm is a rule that ensures that the limits are honored.
+* The algorithm honors the most recent links and remove the oldest to make sure that a given identity graph stays within the limits that a user has defined.
+* Implications of the algorithm on associating anonymous events to known identifiers.
+  * The ECID will be associated to the last authenticated user if the following conditions are met:
+    * If CRM IDs are merged by ECID (shared device)
+    * If limits are configured to just one CRM ID

-**Priority**
+**Priority** (not available for alpha)

+>[!BEGINSHADEBOX]

+**What namespace priority is**

-Namespace priority defines which namespaces are more important than others.
-This information is used to define primary identities to store profile fragments
+* Namespace priority defines which namespaces are more important than others.
+* This information is used to define primary identities to store profile fragments.
+  * If priority is configured, the primary identity setting on Web SDK will no longer be used to determine storing profile fragments

+**What namespace priority is not**

+* Limits and priority are independent configurations - they do **not** affect each other.
+  * Limits is an identity graph configuration in Identity Service
+  * Priority is a profile fragment configuration on Real-Time Customer Profile.
+* Priority does **not** affect identity graph system guardrails.

+>[!ENDSHADEBOX]